-If it is determined a fire flow test is required, call the Halifax Water Customer Care Centre at (902) 490-4820 to schedule a fire flow test.
+If it is determined a fire flow test is required, call the Halifax Water Customer Care Centre at (902) 420-9287 to schedule a fire flow test.

 Fire flow tests will only be scheduled between 10:00 pm and 12:00 am.
-Water Services is required to be present to operate the Water System.
+Halifax Water Operations are required to be present to operate the Water System.

 Fire flow tests will not be scheduled during freezing conditions.
-Water Services will determine if the weather conditions permit a test to take place.
+Halifax Water Operations will determine if the weather conditions permit a test to take place.
 If there is a risk of freezing, the Applicant is to have salt on hand to offset the paved surface from freezing.